-What is a Non-invasive Prenatal Testing (NIPT)?
+What is a Non-Invasive Prenatal Test (NIPT test)?

 NIPT uses a blood sample from the mother to determine the chance of a chromosomal condition in the developing baby from as early as the 10th week of pregnancy.
 Generation is highly accurate and safe, and may help avoid more invasive prenatal testing by amniocentesis and chorionic villus sampling.